Vitamin A is essential for overall health and well-being. Because the human body cannot make it, people must obtain this vitamin from their diet.

 People can roast, steam, or fry broccoli, enjoy it in soups, or add it to salads.

 Bell peppers are a great source of antioxidants, such as capsanthin.
-They also contain
+They also contain quercetin, which has anti-inflammatory and antihistamine properties.

 Try scrambling bell peppers with eggs, eating them in sandwiches, or serving sliced peppers alongside a healthful dip.